Varun529/Chocolate-Covered-Marshmallow/recipe.md

-1: Cover marshmallow in chocolate syrup
+1: Cover marshmallow in chocolate syrup or melted chocolate
 2: Freeze marshmallow in a refrigerator